Famous Same-Sex Couples

 10

-Sir Lawrence Olivier (actor)
+Sir Laurence Olivier (actor)

 Danny Kaye (actor, singer, comedian, humanitarian)